 Both the Matching Shares and the discounted shares are delivered in the form of restricted stock units (RSU) and vest after five years.
 In case of termination of service before the vesting date, special forfeiture rules apply.

 No performance conditions apply to the vesting of the restricted stock units.
 However, restricted stock units will only be granted under the double condition that the executive:

-- has earned a variable compensation, which is subject to the successful achievement of total company, business unit and individual performance targets (performance condition); and - $\bullet \quad \text{has agreed to reinvest all or part of his/her variable compensation in company shares that are locked for a 5-year period (ownership condition)}.$
+- has earned a variable compensation, which is subject to the successful achievement of total company, business unit and individual performance targets (performance condition); and - has agreed to reinvest all or part of his/her variable compensation in company shares that are locked for a 5-year period (ownership condition).

 The variable compensation is usually paid annually in arrears after the publication of the full year results of Anheuser-Busch InBev.
 Exceptionally, the variable compensation may be paid out semi-annually at the discretion of the Board based on the achievement of semi-annual targets.
 In such case, the first half of the variable compensation is paid immediately after publication of the half year results and the second half of the variable compensation is paid after publication of the full year results of Anheuser-Busch InBev.
-In 2009, in order to align the organization against the delivery of specific targets following the combination with Anheuser-Busch, the Board decided to apply semi-annual targets which resulted in a semi-annual payment of 50% of the annual incentive, respectively in August 2009 and in March 2010.
-Since 2010, variable compensation has been paid annually in arrears in or around March each year.
+In 2015, in order to align the US organization against the delivery of specific targets for this market, the Board decided to apply semi-annual targets which resulted in a semi-annual payment of 50% of the annual incentive, respectively in August 2015 and in March 2016.
+The variable compensation for the remainder of the company will be paid in arrears in or around March 2016.